What is the meaning of endless knot?

 The Treasure Vase

-The treasure vase meaning was connected with the ideas of storage and the satisfaction of material aspirations.
+The treasure vase’s meaning is connected with the ideas of storage and the satisfaction of material aspirations.

 Shakyamuni Buddha said that the roots of suffering are in the attachment to desire and that to end suffering, a sentient being has to cease caring about these attachments.